heal-research/SimSharp/README.md

 ---

+This is a short introduction, please refer to the [documentation](docs/README.md) for more information on working with Sim# and an overview of the sample models provided.

 Sim# aims to port the concepts used in SimPy [1] to the .NET world.
 Sim# is implemented in C# and is available via Nuget for .NET Framework 4.5 and is also .NET Standard 2.0 compliant.
 Sim# uses an efficient event queue (adapted from [3]) that allows to compute models very quickly.
 Simulating 10 years of the MachineShop sample [4], that uses preemptive resources, requires less than 1.5s on a Core i7-7 2.7Ghz.
 This model generates more than 5 million events.